phunware/maas-dataex-ios-sdk/README.md

 ***

-### **Linking to PhunCoin**
+### **Linking to PhunWallet**
-You have the option of letting your users link their loyalty coin balance to the Phunware PhunWallet app.
-If you have enabled conversion of your loyalty coin into PhunCoin, your users will be able to convert at the threshold you specify.
+You have the option of letting your users link to the Phunware PhunWallet app; doing so will result the phuncoin balance to show up in the wallet.

 ```swift
 if DataEx.isEligible {